 - Plant trees and shrubs.

-- Divide/move late-flowering perennials (coneflowers, hostas, black-eyed Susans).
+- Divide/move late-spring flowering perennials (coneflowers, hostas, black-eyed Susans).
 Leave the seed heads for the birds.

 - Harvest fruit, nuts, & veggies.

 - Plant flower seeds for spring, flowering bulbs, and quick-growing veggies plus garlic.

 - Collect seeds. | When to collect seeds | How to save heirloom tomato seeds.